Keyboard shortcuts

 (D) The atomic radii of the lanthanide elements increase across the period from La to Lu.

-In this particular case, the correct answer is (D).
 Of course, I knew that and did not need to look this up at all.

 We can evaluate an LLM by presenting it with the questions and answer options, then checking whether its response matches the correct answer.